Santino Rice: Personal life

-Rice has been referred to in the press as bisexual, but has said of his own sexual orientation, "You can just call me gay but I like men and I am attracted to beautiful women.
+Rice has been referred by the press as bisexual, but has said of his own sexual orientation, "You can just call me gay but I like men and I am attracted to beautiful women.
 I didn't like the negativity that was attached to being gay growing up so that is why I have problems with the label."

-He has posted untrue claims about the COVID-19 virus and vaccines on Twitter.
-Rice has falsely asserted that COVID-19 is a "man-made virus designed by European and American scientists" and that "what they are selling people isn't even a vaccine."
+He has posted claims about the COVID-19 virus and vaccines on Twitter.
+Rice has asserted that COVID-19 is a "man-made virus" that was "designed by European and American scientists" and that "what they are selling people isn't even a vaccine."
 He also tweeted that "there is really no difference between injecting disinfectant or injecting a random vaccine" and that "the virus was designed to kill and its 'v@ccine' is equally deadly."
-COVID-19 vaccines are not known to cause severe illness, hospitalization, or death.
+In 2022, he was temporarily suspended from Twitter, but since being re-instated, continued to tweet about government conspiracies.